THE CLOCK TOWER - TORRE DELL'OROLOGIO - VENICE, ITALY - INFORMATION AND BOOKING

-Book Venice Clock Tower tickets Book tickets for Venice Clock Tower.
+Book tickets for Venice Clock Tower.

-Ticket types for the Torre dell'Orologio in Venice Italy Ticket types, opening times, how to gain admission
+Ticket types, opening times, how to gain admission

 The Torre dell'Orologio on St Mark's Square (Piazza San Marco) is of huge importance, both practical, historical and symbolic in the story of Venice.
 All the greater pity then that it was obscured behind scaffolding for so long - undergoing a major renovation.
 Now though, this extraordinarily elaborate timepiece is on public show again, in full working order, and delighting visitors and Venetians alike, as it has done for more than 500 years.